 For Mays the Game 1 play was another memorable moment in a career filled with them.
-With 660 homers, 24 all star appearances, 12 straight Gold Gloves and four consecutive MVP Awards, he is regarded by many as the game’s greatest all-around player.
+With 660 homers, 24 all star appearances, 12 straight Gold Gloves and two MVP Awards, he is regarded by many as the game’s greatest all-around player.

 For 17-year MLB veteran Wertz, the flyball out is how many fans define him.
 More astute observers know Vic Wertz’s career was much more than one play.

 Wertz debuted on April 15, 1947, the same day Jackie Robinson broke the color barrier.
 He recorded two hits including a double in his first big league game.
 In his first two seasons he hit .267 in 221 games.

 Wertz hit his stride in 1949, making the all star team for the first time.
 By year’s end Wertz slugged 20 homers, drove in 133 runs and hit .304.
 His totals in hits, runs, walks, batting average and slugging percentage were tops among AL right fielders.
 Wertz stayed in Detroit until 1952 when the Tigers traded him to the St. Louis Browns.

 During the baseball off seasons Wertz prepared for life after baseball by serving as a spokesman for a brewery.
 Soon he bought a beer delivery route that he continually expanded.

 Wertz’ time in the game was steady yet unspectacular.
 He made four all star squads and received consideration in MVP balloting five times.
 For his career, Wertz had six seasons of 20 or more homers and five campaigns of at least 100 RBI.